pporrasebi/darkspaceproject/BioGRID/BioGRID_dsgen.md

-I download the latest version of the BioGRID data from mentha using PSICQUIC.
-The file was downloaded on Wed Mar  1 14:59:52 2017.
+I download the latest version of the BioGRID data from mentha website.
+I have tried using PSICQUIC, however, downloading whole mentha using PSICQUIC takes too much time.
+Now, however, the link should be updated manually to get the latest mentha release.
+Current file was downloaded on Wed Mar  1 15:06:04 2017.

 ```r